Author(s): Michael Knyszek, Austin Clements

 A good point of comparison for Go‘s current page allocator is TCMalloc, and in many ways Go’s memory allocator is based on TCMalloc.
 However, there are some key differences that arise as a result of Go‘s GC.
 Notably, TCMalloc manages its per-CPU caches as arrays of pointers, rather than through spans directly like Go does.
 The reason for this, as far as I can tell, is because when a free occurs in TCMalloc, that object is immediately available for re-use, whereas with Go, object lifetimes are effectively rounded up to a GC cycle.
 As a result of this global, bulk (de)allocation behavior resulting in the lack of short-term re-use, I suspect Go tends to ask the page allocator for memory more often that TCMalloc does.
 This bulk (de)allocation behavior would thus help explain why page allocator scalability hasn’t been such a big issue for TCMalloc (again, as far as I'm aware).

-In sum, Go sits in a unique point in the memory management design space, and therefore warrants a unique solution.
+In sum, Go sits in a unique point in the memory management design space.
 The bitmap allocator fits this point in the design space well: bulk allocations and frees can be grouped together to amortize the cost of updating the summaries thanks to the GC.
 Furthermore, since we don't move objects in the heap, we retain the flexibility of dealing with fragments efficiently through the radix tree.

 One considered alternative is to keep the current span structure, and instead try to cache the spans themselves on a P, splitting them on each allocation without acquiring the heap lock.